ProjectPythia/kerchunk-cookbook/README.md

 [![nightly-build](https://github.com/ProjectPythia/cookbook-template/actions/workflows/nightly-build.yaml/badge.svg)](https://github.com/ProjectPythia/cookbook-template/actions/workflows/nightly-build.yaml)
 [![Binder](http://binder.mypythia.org/badge_logo.svg)](http://binder.mypythia.org/v2/gh/ProjectPythia/cookbook-template/main?labpath=notebooks)

-This Project Pythia Cookbook covers using the [kerchunk](https://fsspec.github.io/kerchunk/) library to access archival data formats as if they were ARCO (Alanysis-Ready-Cloud-Optimized) data.
+This Project Pythia Cookbook covers using the [Kerchunk](https://fsspec.github.io/kerchunk/) library to access archival data formats as if they were ARCO (Alanysis-Ready-Cloud-Optimized) data.

 ## Motivation

-The Kerchunk library allow you to access chunked and compressed data formats such as (NetCDF, GRIB2, TIFF & FITS), many which are the primary data formats for many data archives, as if they were in ARCO formats such as Zarr which allows you parallel, chunk specific access.
-Instead of creating a new copy of the dataset in the Zarr spec/format, kerchunk reads through the data archive and extracts the byte range and compression information of each chunk, then writes that information to a .json file (For more details on how this process works please see this page on the [kerchunk docs](https://fsspec.github.io/kerchunk/detail.html)).
+The `Kerchunk` library allow you to access chunked and compressed data formats such as (NetCDF, GRIB2, TIFF & FITS), many which are the primary data formats for many data archives, as if they were in ARCO formats such as Zarr which allows you parallel, chunk specific access.
+Instead of creating a new copy of the dataset in the Zarr spec/format, `Kerchunk` reads through the data archive and extracts the byte range and compression information of each chunk, then writes that information to a .json file (For more details on how this process works please see this page on the [Kerchunk docs](https://fsspec.github.io/kerchunk/detail.html)).
-These summary files can then be combined to generated a `kerchunk` reference for that dataset, which can be read via Xarray.
+These summary files can then be combined to generated a `Kerchunk` reference for that dataset, which can be read via Xarray.

 ## Authors

 [Norland Raphael Hagen](@first-author).

-Much of the content of this cookbook was inspired by Martin Durant, the creator of kerchunk and the [kerchunk documentation](https://fsspec.github.io/kerchunk/).
+Much of the content of this cookbook was inspired by Martin Durant, the creator of `Kerchunk and the [Kerchunk documentation](https://fsspec.github.io/kerchunk/).

 ### Contributors